Týr (band): Tours

-Band members
+Recent years

 Singer Pól Arni Holm and guitarist Jón Joensen (Heri Joensen's brother) were part of the band while they recorded How Far to Asgaard but left soon after its release.

 Terji Skibenæs joined after Jón Joensen had left the band.
 Allan Streymoy (Kári Streymoy's brother) took over singing duties for a brief time during which they released the single "Ólavur Riddararós".
 After Allan left, Heri Joensen took over the vocals.
 It was this line up which recorded Eric the Red.

 Skibenæs left the band for a while after the release of Eric the Red.
 The band played as a trio for some time.
 In the summer of 2004 they were joined by Icelandic guitarist Ottó P. Arnarson for a very brief time.
 When Arnarson left, Skibenæs came back.

 Kári Streymoy had a back injury in January 2008, which made him unable to tour until October the same year.
 Amon Djurhuus, a Faeroese drummer and student of Kári Streymoy, played the drums on the European part of the Paganfest, Merlin Sutter from Eluveitie filled for him on the US part and Daniel Ryan from Gigan on the Canadian part.
 After that for the festival tour in Europe Amon Djurhuus filled for Kári again.
 In October 2008 Kári Streymoy was ready to go again for the Ragnarök's Aaskereia Festival Tour.

 Týr announced on 12 May 2013 via their official website as well as their Facebook, Twitter and Myspace pages that they had parted ways with longtime drummer Kári Streymoy, owing to the back injury he had received in 2008 which had affected his drumming.
 On 15 May 2013, they announced that George Kollias will record drums for their seventh album Valkyrja.
 Amon Djurhuus enters temporarily in the band, once again, for the tour with Finntroll between September and October 2013.

 In August 2018, after 17 years with the band, Terji Skibenæs announced his departure, stating "There's no drama or anything going on between me and the others.
 It's just me not having any joy to play the music in the style of TÝR anymore.
 I want to thank Heri Joensen and Gunnar Thomsen for the all the time we had and I wish TÝR all the best in the future."
 The opening left by Skibenæs' exit was filled by former Nevermore and Satyricon guitarist Attila Vörös.

 In June 2021, it was announced that Hans Hammer would be Attila Vörös' replacement.